-4.2 Ballot Counting and Scrutineers
+4.2 Ballot Counting

-Online ballot counting will take place on the second day of voting, and will continue until all ballots have been counted.
-Candidates are encouraged to designate scrutineers to monitor voting by completing the Scrutineer Appointment Form, available online and from the Elections Office.
-Scrutineers must not divulge the results of the count until they have been officially announced by the CRO.
+Online ballot counting will take place on the second day of voting and will continue until all ballots have been counted.

 4.3 Results

 Unofficial election results may be released by the CRO at any time during the counting process.
 Results will be announced following the conclusion of voting.
 Official results will be submitted to Students' Council at the next meeting following the election.